LMikeH/svgd-torch/README.md

-# Stein Variational Gradient Descent Bayesian Neural Network
+# Stein Variational Gradient Descent Bayesian Neural Network in Pytorch

 This is a refactor of the SVGD BNN regression implementation from dtak/ocbnn-public.
 The refactor is for the purpose of providing an easy to use extensible Bayesian neural